Skip to Content

 "Despite the complex challenges in healthcare that we are all aware of, these nurses and midwives were laser focused on their learning and development – with one aim – to keep serving Scotland's communities with professionalism, kindness, and humility."

-Throughout the programme, participants embraced activities with enthusiasm and generosity, taking time to reflect on what leadership means in their own practice.
+Throughout the programme, participants embraced activities with enthusiasm, taking time to reflect on what leadership means in their own practice.
 The learning explored topics including self-awareness, coaching, listening, managing change, and personal wellbeing.

 Among the most valuable lessons participants highlighted were: